Overview

 The Neuroscience of Procrastination

-Scientific studies and extensive research in the field of neuroscience have enlightened us with intriguing information about procrastination.
+Scientific studies and extensive research in the field of neuroscience have provided us with intriguing insights into procrastination.
 This common but potentially debilitating habit is deeply rooted in our brain’s wiring.
-Procrastination can be viewed as a battle between two neural systems in our brain—the prefrontal cortex, the responsible planning centre, and the limbic system, the pleasure-seeking immediate gratification component.
+Procrastination can be viewed as a battle between two neural systems in our brain—the prefrontal cortex, the responsible planning centre, and the limbic system, the pleasure-seeking, immediate gratification component.
 Our limbic system often triumphs over the prefrontal cortex due to its more automatic and instinctive operations.
 When you understand the neural dynamics, you empower yourself to overcome procrastination by making conscious decisions that favour long-term rewards over instant gratification.

-A Research study involving some 250+ people found that there were instances where those who procrastinate have a larger volume amygdala.
-The amygdala is involved in assessing risk and threat and those who are nervous about the negative consequences of taking action may hesitate more.
+A Research study involving over 250 people found that instances of procrastination were associated with a larger volume of the amygdala.
+The amygdala is involved in assessing risk and threat, and individuals who are nervous about the negative consequences of taking action may hesitate more.

-So with the temptation of instant gratification at play and also hesitating because of a fear of making a wrong choice, it’s no wonder we procrastinate.
+With the temptation of instant gratification at play and hesitation due to a fear of making a wrong choice, it’s no wonder we procrastinate.
 However, we can be thankful for the gift of neuroplasticity.
-This simply means we therefore have the potential to change our brain wiring which will help us to overcome procrastination and form new habits.
+This means we therefore have the potential to change our brain wiring, which will help us to overcome procrastination and form new habits.
 One way of tackling habits is to use Fogg’s Behaviour Model.

 Forming Habits To Overcome Procrastination

 Overcoming procrastination often means rewiring your brain, and this is where the magic of forming new habits comes in.
 Habits are routines of behaviour that are performed regularly and tend to occur subconsciously.
 The creation of these automatic routines can be a game-changer in the battle against procrastination.
 Key habit formation strategies include setting clear and attainable goals, creating a conducive environment, and integrating consistency and repetition into your schedule.
 Successful people like Elon Musk and Richard Branson have shared how integral habit formation was to their success.
-Even a simple habit like setting your priorities for the next day every night before bed can significantly reduce procrastination and boost productivity.
+Even a simple habit, such as setting your priorities for the next day every night before bed, can significantly reduce procrastination and boost productivity.

-So to help here are some simple habits you can consider to help rewire your brain and overcome procrastination.
+To help, here are some simple habits you can consider to rewire your brain and overcome procrastination.

 1. Goal Setting

-Creating clear, achievable goals allows your brain to focus on the task at hand and visualize success.
+Creating clear, achievable goals allows your brain to focus on the task at hand and visualise success.
 This triggers the release of dopamine, a neurotransmitter associated with pleasure and motivation.

 2. Breaking Down Tasks